aspose-pdf-cloud/Aspose.PDF-Products/pdf/net/conversion/_index.md

 {{% blocks/products/pf/feature-page-section  h2="Convert PDF to DOCX and More Formats" %}}

-First you should create a new Configuration object with your personal Application Secret and Application Key.
-Next, create an object to connect to the Cloud API.
-After, you can upload your document file.
-The next step is to convert the documents directly.
-Download and save the result.
++ Create a new Configuration object with your personal Application Secret and Application Key.
++ Create an API Client object to connect to the Cloud API.
++ Upload your document file.
++ Call Cloud API to convert the documents directly.
++ Download and save the result.
 {{% blocks/products/pf/feature-page-code h3="Cloud .NET SDK Code for PDF to DOCX Conversion" %}}

 ```cs